 Continuous Process Improvement (CPI) is the ongoing, constant enhancement of products, services, or processes applied throughout the implementation phase.
 These changes can either be incremental or breakthrough.
-The goal is to incrementally increase effectiveness and efficiency through small steps that move towards a more mature state.
+The goal is to incrementally increase the organization's effectiveness and efficiency through small steps that move towards a more mature state.

 The keys to CPI are implementing feedback mechanisms that continually collect input from system and process stakeholders, coupled with a change management process that systematically implements and monitors the value of changes.

-- Engage senior leadership and key staff to ensure they're committed to CPI - Clearly define project platform - Document standard processes - Understand CPI relies on employees, not top management, to identify ways to improve - Ensure agile process implementation so you can iteratively incorporate feedback in product and processes
+- Engage senior leadership and key staff to ensure they're committed to CPI. - Clearly define the project platform. - Document standard processes. - Understand CPI relies on employees, not top management, to identify ways to improve. - Ensure agile process implementation so you can iteratively incorporate feedback in product and processes.